History of ICOs

 “Munchee said in the MUN White Paper that the value of MUN tokens would depend on the company’s ability to change the Munchee App and create a valuable ‘ecosystem’ that would inspire users to create new reviews, inspire restaurants to obtain MUN tokens to reward diners and pay Munchee for advertising, and inspire users to obtain MUN tokens to buy meals and to attain higher status within the Munchee App.
 Munchee said that it and its agents would undertake that work during 2018 and 2019.”

-Given the aggressive approach of the SEC in The Dao and In re Munchee, we recommend that clients forming cryptocurrency funds assume that the cryptocurrencies and tokens in which they will be investing will be treated as securities by the SEC, and that the fund manager will subject to the Advisers Act unless an exemption is available.
+Given the aggressive approach of the SEC in The Dao and In re Munchee, we recommend that clients planning an ICO or forming an ICO investment fund assume that the tokens in which they will be investing will be treated as securities by the SEC, and that the fund manager will subject to the Advisers Act unless an exemption is available.
+For a discussion of the various types of securities exemptions available t ICO’s, please see our Private Placements page.
+For a more detailed discussion of Investment Advisor registration and exemptions, please see our Investment Advisor page.

 The Risk Capital Test

-Token issuers must also consider securities regulations at the state level.
+ICO token issuers must also consider securities laws and regulations at the state level.
 Companies that distribute their tokens in the United States must comply with the state securities (“Blue Sky”) laws of each state in which an offer or sale takes place.
 Thus, tokens that are beyond the jurisdiction of the SEC because they do not satisfy the Howey test might still be subjected to regulation by the securities laws of one or more states.

 Using this test, the Supreme Court of California found that country club memberships were securities in landmark cases like Silver Hills Country Club vs. Sobieski, which involved the sale of country club memberships to finance improvements of the country club.
 The memberships didn’t allow the holders to share in profits and only allowed the holders to use the facility.
-According to the court, the substance to protect should come from risk capital and these schemes would create too much risk.
-Thus, the purchaser would be risking their capital and gaining none of the benefits of the profits.
+According to the Court, the members were supplying risk capital for the improvement of the golf course, even though they gained none of the financial benefits, and thus the membership interests were securities.
+The parallels are clear to a utility token sale where the proceeds are used to build out the underlying platform.